|

 webpage provides information about the André Tchaikowsky String

-files) and then text that lists all known details regarding this composition
+then text that lists all known details regarding this composition from

 Tchaikowsky.